President of the United States: Presidential libraries and historic sites

 These gravesites are open to the general public.
+In some cases (such as with Nixon), the presidential library is adjacent to one of the president's former homes, where in other cases, such as with Lyndon Johnson and Jimmy Carter, the presidential library and the historic site are in different cities entirely.

 Political affiliation

 Political parties have dominated American politics for most of the nation's history.
 Though the Founding Fathers generally spurned political parties as divisive and disruptive, and their rise had not been anticipated when the U.S. Constitution was drafted in 1787, organized political parties developed in the U.S. in the mid-1790s nonetheless.
 They evolved from political factions, which began to appear almost immediately after the Federal government came into existence.
-Those who supported the Washington administration were referred to as "pro-administration" and would eventually form the Federalist Party, while those in opposition joined the emerging Democratic-Republican Party.
+Those who supported the Washington administration were referred to as "pro-administration" and would eventually form the Federalist Party, while those in opposition largely joined the emerging Democratic-Republican Party.

 Greatly concerned about the very real capacity of political parties to destroy the fragile unity holding the nation together, Washington remained unaffiliated with any political faction or party throughout his eight-year presidency.
 He was, and remains, the only U.S. president never to be affiliated with a political party.
-Since Washington, every U.S. president has been affiliated with a political party at the time of assuming office.
+Since Washington, every U.S. president has been affiliated with a political party at the time of assuming office, and, since 1869, every president has been a member of either the Republican or Democratic Parties.

-The number of presidents per political party at the time they were sworn into office (arranged in alphabetical order by last name) are:
+The number of presidents per political party by their affiliation at the time they were first sworn into office (alphabetical, by last name) are: